Ekechi123/QuadtreeProject-/BooksandPerson-main/README.md

-# BooksandPerson
-Programming Language Homework 3
+## Programming Language Homework 3 ##

-# Library Management System

-This project implements a simple library management system using object-oriented design principles in Java.
-It includes functionality to add and manage books and people (members and staff) in a library.
+This project implements a basic library management system using object-oriented principles in Java.
+It includes functionality for managing books and people, including library members and staff.

-## Classes
+Classes:

-1. **Book**: Abstract base class with two derived classes:
+Book: An abstract base class representing general book attributes, with two subclasses:

-   - `Fiction`: Represents a fictional book.
+Fiction: Represents fictional books.

-   - `NonFiction`: Represents a non-fictional book.
+NonFiction: Represents non-fiction books.

-2. **Person**: Abstract base class with two derived classes:
+Person: An abstract base class for people in the library, with two subclasses:

-   - `Member`: Represents a library member.
+Member: Represents a library member who can borrow books.

-   - `Staff`: Represents a library staff member with methods to register members and books.
+Staff: Represents library staff, with added responsibilities like registering books and members.

-3. **Library**: Manages collections of books, members, and staff.
+Library: A class that manages the collection of books, members, and staff, facilitating the operations of the library system.